Smoking Mullein leaves open breathing airways.

-It has long been used as a healing herb with its main reputation as a respiratory remedy.¹ With its fluffy and hairy leaves, it grows more than 2 meters high with white, yellow or orange flowers.
+Smoking Mullein is one of those plants that will definitely give you a different perspective on the history of smoking.
+It has long been used as a healing herb with its main reputation as a respiratory remedy.¹ Mullein has white, yellow or orange flowers.
+Mullein grows 2 meters high with fluffy and hairy leaves.
 A biennial, meaning it has a two year life cycle.

 Mullein is a perfect example how as a warm tea or with the act of smoking, you can ingest the plant medicine.